 • A speed between D and F is considered slow (low throughput);

-• A C-class speed between 3 and 7 Mbps is classified as "medium speed"; it is at these speeds that remote work can begin to function effectively.
+• A C-class speed between 3 and 7 Mb/s is classified as “medium speed”; it is at these speeds that remote work can begin to be carried out under good conditions.

-• Speeds of 8 Mbps or higher are considered "broadband"
+• A speed of 8 Mb/s or higher is considered the threshold for a "broadband" connection.

-• Connections exceeding 30 Mbps are classified as "ultra-high-speed."
+• Connections faster than 30 Mb/s are classified as “ultra-high-speed.”

-This value represents the speed at which data is transmitted from your computer to the Internet; it is often referred to as "upload speed" or simply "upload."
+This value represents the speed at which data is transmitted from your computer to the Internet; it is often referred to as “upload speed” or “Upload.”

-An average download speed of 1.2 Mbps is sufficient for transferring data from your computer.
+An average data rate of 1.2 Mb/s is sufficient to transmit data from your computer.

 Response time (ping)

-This value represents the time taken for a round trip between your computer and the server hosting the files used to measure the data download speed; it is often referred to as "latency."
+This value represents the time it takes for a round trip between your computer and the server hosting the files used to measure the data download speed; it is often referred to as “latency.”

-A value in the green zone is required for high-quality video conferencing (without interruptions).
+A value within the green range is required to ensure high-quality (uninterrupted) video conferences.

 Improving Your Wi-Fi Connection

-If the connection is not optimal (between D and F), you should:
+If the connection is not optimal (between D and F), you must:

 • Use a wired connection whenever possible : The connection will be more stable, and devices connected via Wi-Fi will have better speeds.

-• Positioning Your Router Correctly : Avoid placing it under the TV or in a closed cabinet.
-Ideally, install it about 1.5 meters above the floor in an open area.
-Never place anything on top of it, and plug it in directly (do not use an extension cord or power strip).
+• Positioning Your Set-Top Box Correctly : Avoid placing it under the TV or in a closed cabinet.
+Ideally, set it up about 1.50m above the floor in an open area.
+Never place anything on top of it, and plug it in directly (do not use a telephone extension cord or a power strip).

-• Close any programs that are currently running: To get the most out of your bandwidth, remember to turn off Wi-Fi on devices you’re not using (phones, connected devices).
+• Stop programs that are currently running: To get the most out of your bandwidth, be sure to turn off Wi-Fi on devices you’re not using (phones, smart devices).

-• Turn off automatic Wi-Fi scanning : By default, Windows constantly scans for nearby wireless networks.
+• Disable automatic Wi-Fi scanning : By default, Windows constantly scans for nearby wireless networks.
 This feature, which is unnecessary if you always connect to your own network, consumes bandwidth.

-• Check for viruses: Whether by displaying ads or secretly using the computer’s resources, some malware unnecessarily consumes bandwidth.
+• Check to make sure you don't have a virus: Whether by displaying ads or secretly using the computer's resources, some malware unnecessarily consumes bandwidth.

-If, after checking all these steps, the connection is still weak, please contact your registrar’s office so they can help you access the exams under the best possible conditions.
-Please also feel free to report any issues you encounter during the exams.
+If, after checking all these steps, your connection is still weak, please contact your registrar’s office so they can help you access the exams under the best possible conditions.
+Please also feel free to report any problems you encounter during the exams.

-With a reliable internet connection, students can take their exams.
+With an optimal internet connection, students can take their exams.

-To do this, students must log in the same way they do for tablet-based exams in the lecture hall: log in from your device on SIDES + ENT authentication + enter the exam code.
+To do this, students must log in the same way they do for tablet-based exams in lecture halls: log in from your device via SIDES + ENT authentication + enter the exam code.

-The box codes will be sent via email before the event.
+The box codes will be sent by email before the event.

-On the day of the test, we encourage students to, if possible, put themselves in an exam setting:
+On the day of the test, we encourage students to, if possible, put themselves in an exam-like situation:

-• Start the connection at least 15 minutes before the scheduled times (to allow for any unforeseen circumstances)
+• Start the connection at least 15 minutes before the times listed (to allow for any unforeseen circumstances)

-• Keep only the exam materials (pen, blank scratch paper, etc.)
+• Bring only the materials needed for the exam (pen, blank scratch paper, etc.)

 • Do not attempt to connect to any applications other than the one required for the exam.
-This could disrupt the connection and interfere with your ability to write.
+This could disrupt the connection and interfere with your ability to write the exam.

-Once the challenge begins, it’s up to you!
+Once the test begins, it's up to you!

 We wish you the best of luck on your exams!